Criminal Cases – DUI

 - If possible, talk to at least two attorneys before you hire someone.

-Brendan Barrett offers criminal defense representation for DUI and DWI cases in San Jose, San Francisco, and San Mateo.
+Brendan Barrett offers criminal defense representation for DUI and DWI cases throughout California.
 To learn more about our services, fill out our online contact form to contact us today!